Pied raven: Extinction

 As exemplified by Skarvanesi's painting, which obviously was done from stuffed birds, the pied raven was an object of interest to collectors.
 During the nineteenth century, the pied birds were selectively shot because they could fetch high prices; the sýslumaður (sheriff) of Streymoy, Hans Christopher Müller once paid two Danish rigsdaler for a stuffed specimen from Nólsoy.
 Such sums, a healthy amount of money for the impoverished Faroe farmers, made shooting a pied raven a profitable enterprise.
 Additionally, ravens in general were hunted as pests.
 In the mid-eighteenth century, every Faroe male of hunting age was ordered by royal decree (see Naebbetold) to shoot at least one raven or two other predatory birds per year or be fined four skillings.
-One of the last pied raven specimens was shot on November 2, 1902, on Mykines.
-In the autumn of 1916, another bird was seen at Velbastaður and on Koltur.
-The last known individual was found in the winter of 1947 on Nólsoy and disappeared late in 1948.
-As these last sightings raised widespread interest, it seems probable that after 1948, no pied raven has been seen.
+The last confirmed pied raven was shot on November 2, 1902, on Mykines.
+Subsequently, there were a few reported sightings of white ravens: in the autumn of 1916 on Velbastaður and Koltur, in the winter of 1947 on Nólsoy and again sighted the next year, and in the spring of 1965 on Sandvík.
+Because none of these sight records mentioned the unique black-and-white pattern and a small number of diluted, all-whitish ravens have been observed in recent decades in the Faroe Islands, none of these are officially recognised as pied ravens.
+Consequently, 1902 is generally considered as the year of extinction for the pied raven.

-The pied raven, being a colour variation, only differed in one or very few alleles (as opposed to numerous genes in a true subspecies) from the black birds.
-The "piebald" allele(s) was or were recessive or (if more than one) only caused the novel coloration if they were all present.
-This is evidenced by the last sightings which occurred in the absence of a regular breeding population of piebald birds, and the observations of H. C. Müller.
+The pied raven, being a colour variation, likely only differed in one or very few alleles (as opposed to numerous genes in a true subspecies) from the black birds.
+The "piebald" allele(s) was or were presumably recessive or (if more than one) only caused the novel coloration if they were all present.
+This is supported by the last sightings which occurred in the absence of a regular breeding population of piebald birds, and the observations of H. C. Müller.
 Thus, it is not certain that the form is indeed extinct, if one can speak of "extinction" in any but a population genetical sense anyway.
 Theoretically, the allele(s) could still be present but hidden in black individuals of the subspecies and thus, a pied raven could once again be born one day.
-As the raven population on the Faroes has declined to a few hundred birds at best over the recent decades, this does not seem very likely.
+Although the raven remains fairly common in the Faroes, its population in the small archipelago is, however, only 200–300 breeding pairs.
+Because ravens with a diluted, all-whitish plumage have been sighted in the Faroes, also in recent decades, the alleles for that aberrancy still exists in the archipelago, but this is unlikely to be the same genes involved in the pied pattern.
+Corvids with a diluted plumage occur with some regularity in many countries.